DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 # 2. Turtle Sim Example

 This example demonstrates how the **data flow** can work in a planned state machine and how **flexible** they are even when using them with **ROS**.
-The example is base on RAFCON's [turtle demo](https://rafcon.readthedocs.io/en/latest/tutorials.html#starting-the-basic-turtle-demo-state-machine-using-ros), but the states were modified to use the plugins data flow style and are enriched with PDDL actions.
+The example is base on RAFCON's [turtle demo](https://rafcon.readthedocs.io/en/latest/tutorials.html#starting-the-basic-turtle-demo-state-machine-using-ros), but the states were modified to use the plugin's data flow style and are enriched with PDDL actions.

 - [2.1 Scenario description](#21-scenario-description)